 Figure 3.
-System for monitoring signals and calibrating the pressure gauges.
+System to monitoring signals and calibrate the pressure gauges.

 3.2.
-Program to Analyze the Data and Calibrate the Gauges
+Program to analyze the data and calibrate the gauges

-The program for the calibration of pressure gauges was developed in LabVIEW 8.2 platform.
+The program for calibration of pressure gauges was developed in LabVIEW 8.2 platform.
 The front page of the program introduces data of the title, author, institution, release, and date of development of the program.

 Figure 4 shows the second page of the program, which presents the drivers of the program for calibration of the pressure gauges.
-This is used to set the input variables in the program (input voltage (V), output voltage (V), Calibration Factor (mV/V), excitation voltage (V), amplification, and capacity meter (psi).
+This is used to set the variables of input on the program (input voltage (V), output voltage (V), Calibration Factor (mV/V), excitation voltage (V), amplification, and capacity meter (psi)).
 It has a button to control the proportional valve.
 It also has charts (Pressure Gauge Signal 1 and 2) and indicators (Gauge 1 and 2) to identify the balance and control the voltage signal sent by the valves.

 The program controls automatically the opening of the proportional valve, which corresponds to the pressures level.
-Therefore, it is important to highlight that the number of steps is fixed in twelve levels, being six of rise and six of descent.
+Therefore, it is importante to highlight that the number of steps is fixed in twelve levels, being six of rise and six of descent.
 The increment in each step is a function of the final and initial pressures.